azanfardino/springmvctest/README.md

 There are two controllers: PlaceSearchController and CsvController.
 They use a PlaceService to fill the model.

-In PlaceService in injected a concrete factory that creates the instances of a family of concrete classes (Abstract Factory Pattern).
+In PlaceService is injected a concrete factory that creates the instances of a family of classes (Abstract Factory Pattern).

 The frameworks and technologies used are: